Ocelani/go-genetic-algorithm/README.md

 ## Metaheuristic Settings

-The following text was retired from the study:
+The following text was retired from the last article:

 ``
 This subsection will discuss specific aspects related to problem and settings of the algorithm.
 Below we show these aspects and settings.